-Serious gaps remain in South Africa's security arsenal for coastal patrol vessels (a process of procurement for which is already underway), replenishment/ supply vessels capable of carrying several helicopters for peacekeeping and humanitarian relief missions, and medium-range transports.
-But there is no reason why Why then did South Africa acquire the frigates if the OPV is much cheaper, can handle the seas, and is thus better suited to South Africa's needs and tasks? these items should, given the history of use and abuse of the current inventory, be procured.
-For example, the frigates were supposedly procured with the patrol capability in mind as a secondary task - it seems contradictory (not to say shock-ingly wasteful) that more equipment is to be obtained precisely for this role in the form of Project Biro, the Navy's requirement for offshore and inshore patrol vessels.
+Serious gaps remain in South Africa's security arsenal for coastal patrol vessels (a process of procurement for which is already underway), replenishment/supply vessels capable of carrying several helicopters for peacekeeping and humanitarian relief missions, and medium-range transports.
+But there is no reason why these items should, given the history of use and abuse of the current inventory, be procured.
+For example, the frigates were supposedly procured with the patrol capability in mind as a secondary task - it seems contradictory (not to say shockingly wasteful) that more equipment is to be obtained precisely for this role in the form of Project Biro, the Navy's requirement for offshore and inshore patrol vessels.